Sathon district: History

-Sathon district was once part of Yan Nawa.
+Sathorn district was once part of Yan Nawa.
 Due to its large area and population, first a branch district office of Yan Nawa was set up on 9 March 1989 to serve the people in three khwaeng of Yan Nawa.
 And then on 9 November 1989, the Sathon district was established inheriting the area once served by the branch office.

 The district is named after Sathon Road and Khlong Sathon.
 Khlong Sathon, the older of the two, is a canal (khlong) dug for public transportation by a Chinese company.
 The Chinese owner was later granted the name Luang Sathon Racha Yut (หลวงสาทรราชายุตก์) by King Chulalongkorn for his accomplishment.
 Both sides of the canal later became Sathon Road.
 Incorrect Thai spelling for Sathon สาธร had been used for very long time, but it was corrected in April 1999.
 His former house is now Sathon Mansion in Bang Rak District.